MRU-MACO-1501-202204-002/laborials/laborial-17-strings-and-loops.md

 "i am meek" # 0 capital letters / length of 9 = 0 shoutiness

-"No, I'M Sparticus!" # 4 capital letters / length of 18 = 0.2222...s
+"No, I'M Sparticus!" # 4 capital letters / length of 18 = 0.2222...

 "" # assume the empty string is 0 shoutiness
 ```

 Write a function with a reasonable name that takes in a string and returns its shoutiness.
-To build your coding muscles, do this once using a while loop and then again with a for loop.
+To build your coding muscles, do this once using a **while loop** and then again with a **for loop**.

 > This is _pretty_ similar to the vowel-counting we did in lecture yesterday...but watch out that you handle that empty string situation properly!